top of page

 If participants require longer than 12 months you can apply to us for an extension prior to the end of the 12 month period.
 We will grant extensions, if required, for those with learning differences that affect speed of progression and for those with disabilities or unforeseen circumstances where these have affected progress.
 Please note, an extension must be requested in writing prior to the 12 month deadline for it to be considered and this must be done by the person who booked the course.
 Extensions will not be granted retrospectively.

-14) What role do parents and guardians play during the programme?
+14) What role do parents, guardians and alternative responsible adults play during the programme?

-Parents and guardians are responsible for ensuring the safe and successful completion of the course.
+Parents, guardians and alternative responsible adults are responsible for ensuring the safe and successful completion of the course.
 Some activities, may involve the use of tools that could be sharp and/or materials that may include chemicals (e.g., nail polish remover, acetone etc).

-It is the responsibility of the parent or guardian to:
+It is the responsibility of the parent, guardian or alternative responsible adult to:

 • Ensure that any leadership activities undertaken in the community are done so in a safe and responsible manner.

-Nail It and Thrive will not accept responsibility for accidents, injuries, or incidents that occur in the home or in the community of any participant during or outside of the sessions, including those involving the use of tools or chemicals.
+Nail It and Thrive will not accept responsibility for accidents, injuries, or incidents that occur in the home or in the community or learning setting of any participant during or outside of the sessions, including those involving the use of tools or chemicals.

-During live session and in the online social group, participants are expected to behave respectfully towards others and comply with any safety guidance given by the session leader.
-Parents and guardians must ensure that participants understand these requirements and their importance.
+During live session participants are expected to behave respectfully towards others and comply with any safety guidance given by the session leader, both within and outside of the live sessions.
+Parents, guardians and alternative responsible adults must ensure that participants understand these requirements and their importance.

 15) What is the pre course introduction session for?